 You need to keep in mind that your home doesn’t exist in isolation, isn’t an island.
 It is also a part of the neighborhood.
 That means that whatever upgrades you make to your home should fit with the character and feel of the neighborhood.

-If, however, your upgrades are unusual (when considering the neighborhood as a whole), you may decrease your home value in Cherokee County.
+If, however, your upgrades are unusual (when considering the neighborhood as a whole), you may decrease your home value in Atlanta.
 For example, if you install an in-ground pool in the backyard in a colder climate where it will seldom be used and where no home in the neighborhood has one for that very reason, you may lower the home’s value.

 3. Deferred Maintenance and Deteriorating Paint